 The collected waste is a disposed in two sites depending upon the seasons.
 In dry season, from October to mid May, Malebagar, an Andhikhola river bank with an area of about one ropani, has been used as a crude dumping site since last three years.
 Similarly, the place where the rivers Aandhikhila, Baadkhola and Aroudhikhola meet has been a crude dumping site from mid May to October.
 Collected waste is dumped in the stream of the Aandhikhola River and the river stream helps to carry the waste on its way.
-Basically, when the discharge of the river is less, the waste is dumped in the Malebagar and when the discharge is high, the waste is dumped into the river.
+Basically, when the discharge of the river is less, the waste is dumped in the River.
 There is no motorable raod to reach the Malebagar dump site.
 Hence, tractor uses the river as the road in dry season.